Pink Whitney & Sprite Recipe: Easy 2 Ingredient Cocktail!

 It doesn’t get much easier than a 2 ingredient cocktail, and that’s why I love this Pink Whitney and Sprite recipe.
 This pink lemonade flavored vodka pairs perfectly with lemon-lime soda for a refreshing drink that’s great for spring, summer, or Valentine’s Day because of the pink color!

-pink whitney and sprite recipe dinners done quick featured image
+pink whitney and sprite cocktail recipe dinners done quick featured image

 Why You’ll Love This Recipe

-Pink Whitney is a pink lemonade vodka that found its roots with some inspired hockey fans.
+Pink Whitney is a pink lemonade New Amsterdam vodka that found its roots with some inspired hockey fans and hockey player Ryan Whitney.
 It’s slightly lower proof than regular vodka (60 instead of 80) and boasts a pink color that hints at its flavor.

 The citrusy notes are perfect paired with a variety of different mixers, but one of my favorites is the basic – soda.
-Sprite is an obvious choice, since the lemon lime notes perfectly compliment the lemonade flavors in the vodka.
+Sprite is an obvious choice, since the lemon lime notes perfectly compliment the lemonade flavors in the vodka to create a delicious cocktail.

 Of course, there are lots of other combinations that work well, and I’ll be sure to give you some more ideas below!

-pink whitney vodka and sprite drink with a lemon slice and straw next to the bottle
+tall glass of pink whitney and sprite garnished with lemon next to pink whitney bottle

 Ingredients List